krakenCookie/krakenCookie.github.io/_posts/2016-11-14-webcomic_post.md

 ![plot of chunk prague_graph](/figure/source/2016-11-14-webcomic_post/prague_graph-1.png)

-<p class = "figcaption">It does seem that updates are slowing down slightly, and although updates with the word "sorry" seemingly tend to come after longer delays, there were too few data points.
+<p class = "figcaption">It does seem that updates are slowing down slightly, and although updates with the word "sorry" seemingly tend to come after longer delays, there were too few data points to say something definitive.
 Errorbars represent bootstrapped 95% confidence intervals.</p>

 **So how did my hypotheses bear out?**